EdAyers/edlib/docs/meta_0.md

 Now we have specified the type theory, we need to write a computer program which will be able to construct elements of this type theory and perform reductions on them.
 This is what Lean does for a version of type theory called the _Calculus of Inductive Constructions_ or _CIC_.
+Lean has a system called the _kernel_ which checks whether terms are built correctly using the inference rules.

 ## What does it mean to be meta?